 Overscheduled children are very busy and often stressed out, which in turn does not help them learn.

 The cognitive, physical skills that children develop through free play are invaluable.
+Do you see the importance of play in child development?

 Play To Reduce Stress